Logistic Regression Explained: Theory

 \end{align*}

-Introducing the random variable $Y$ as before, the response and non-response probabilities are respectively
+Introducing the random variable $Y$ as before, the response probability and non-response probability are respectively

 \begin{align*}